Rentschler and Rhee Dentistry Logo | Best Dentist in Corona

 Root Canals

 When you’re experiencing dental pain caused by an infection in the pulp of your tooth, it may be time for a root canal.
 While there’s a common misconception that root canals are painful experiences, the truth is they’re a great way to ease dental pain.
 A Root Canal Treatment clears the tooth of infected pulp, protecting and sealing it against future infection.
-Here at Dentistry Done Right, we help our patients find relief from severe dental pain caused by pulp infection with this procedure.
+Here at Rentschler and Rhee Dentistry, we help our patients find relief from severe dental pain caused by pulp infection with this procedure.

 But local anesthetics and advancements in modern dentistry have made root canals highly tolerable procedures that are often no less comfortable than getting a standard filling.
 Upon completion, a restored tooth that has undergone a root canal will blend in with surrounding teeth – virtually undetectable to the average eye.
 More than 9 out of 10 root canal procedures are successful, and most treatments last many years or even a lifetime.